 Amongst other things, the Determination in relation to suspended practitioners provides that the LHB shall, for each month that the practitioner is suspended, pay such sum as seems to the LHB to be fair and reasonable, having regard in particular to the average monthly remuneration paid to the practitioner before the suspension.

 The National Health Service (Optical Charges and Payment) Regulations 1997 makes further provision about payments made by LHBs to practitioners.
 The regulations have effect as if they were made, partly, under section 76 of NHSWA 2006.
 The Regulations provide, for example, at regulation 5 for the LHB to make a payment of a sight test voucher’s redemption value to a sight tester.
 The majority of the provisions in these Regulations are made in relation to charges paid by patients for sight tests etc., rather than to the payments to be made to the practitioners.
-Further information on charging can be found here.

 Local Optical Committees